Hello, I’m Paul Parkin, I offer Online Counselling via this custom designed website. Below is the story of my online counselling journey.

 Having someone to really listen to you helps a lot.
 Using my 15 years experience of actually working as a counsellor, using tried and tested counselling and life coaching strategies to help you find your way again.

-Online Counselling is easy to access, why not try it today, I will help you to take control of your life, starting Today!
+Online Counselling is easy to access, whether you’re in the UK or an Expat, why not try it today, I will help you to take control of your life, starting Today!